CBD Merchant Account Service Specialists

 Corepay works with CBD merchants selling all CBD products and hemp products provided the THC percentage is under .3 percent.

-We provide CBD merchant solutions for the following:
+We provide CBD merchant accounts for the following:

 As the CBD industry expands and encompasses new products, Corepay works diligently to maintain proper service and provide exceptional service to our clients.